Overclocking LEGO MINDSTORMS EV3 – Part 2

 In Part 1, I explained the mechanics behind adjusting the CPU frequency on LEGO MINDSTORMS EV3.
 In this post, I have a new insight to share and and a new way to try it yourself.

 In the last post, we found out that we can run the CPU at 375MHz and still be completely within the datasheet specifications, therefore it should be quite safe to run the CPU at this speed.
 But the CPU is actually rated at 456MHz.
 I was reluctant to run it that fast though since we can’t control the voltage to the CPU and the datasheet says that we should increase the voltage from 1.2V to 1.3V when running at this frequency.
-Since then, though, I have learned that running a CPU is called undervolting.
+Since then, though, I have learned that running a CPU below the rated voltage is called undervolting.
 It is generally considered a safe thing to do.
 There is the possibility that the CPU won’t work correctly, but it will just cause crashes.
 You can just revert to a lower frequency and you are back in business.

 So, I decided to try it out.
 And it appears that it works without crashing!
 I even let my EV3 run for a few days at 456MHz just to be sure and I haven’t had any noticeable problems yet.